Welcome to Year 5

 Children to come to school wearing their PE kit on these days and, as the weather gets colder, the children will be able to wear tracksuit bottoms and a sweatshirt when outdoors.
 If your child has pierced ears, we request that they have some Micropore tape to cover earrings during the lesson if they canot be removed.
 Watches and other jewellery must also be removed.

 Equipment is in school so please do not send your child with big bags or pencil cases.

 HOME LEARNING TASKS

-This year we will be continuing with the Read Write Inc spelling scheme, which involves the children practising a set spelling rule across a range of activities.
+This year we will be continuing with the Read Write Inc spelling scheme which involves the children practising a set-spelling rule across a range of activities.
 The children will practise these throughout the week and will be tested when they have completed a unit.
-If you would like to support your child further with spelling, it is suggested that the children become confident with the words contained in the Year 3/4 word list.
-If you would like a copy of these spellings, then please askyour child’s class teacher or referto the school website.
-Encourage your child to check their home learning for spelling errors before handing in.
+Weekly spellings from the year 3/4 and 5/6 word list will be sent home for children to learn.
+The children will be tested on these spellings in class every Monday.

 Please click here for a copy of the Year 3/4 word list.